seankoneill/snaildb/docs/NOTES.md

 ## TODO:
 #### Now:
-- Add tests
+- Add and refactor tests
-- Read in DB from file
+- Switch to binary read / write

 - Recover DB from log
-- Decide on error handling routines

-#### Later:
+- Do compaction
-- Doxygen
+- Do compaction automatically

 # Diagrams
 ### ClassDiagram: